aws-samples/aws-modernization-with-ibm-cloud-pak-for-data/content/40_governance_lab/020_start the lab/60_data_governance.md

 >#### Step 1: Create Rules for Data Masking and Obfuscating

+We have healthcare personnel data which we integrated and cleansed in the last (ETL) lab.
+Healthcare personnel data contains **sensitive PII** information.
+In this lab we will create Rules and Policies to mask and obfuscate **Email address** and **last name**.

 1. Click navigation menu then expand Governance and then click Rules.

 ![Data Ingestion](/images/30_governance_lab/governance_1.png)